 For centuries, the rhino existed largely unchallenged by other animals.
 But the advent of high-powered weapons brought a new and deadly enemy: humans.
 Over the ages, rhino horn has been used to treat illnesses, especially fevers.
 Yet like our fingernails and hair, rhino horn is made of keratin and has no healing properties.
 In Africa, thousands of rhinos were slaughtered each year just for their horn, used for traditional medicines in Asia and dagger handles in the Middle East.
 By the early 1990s, the population of black rhinos had been reduced by 96 percent and today stands at just over 5,000 animals.

-There are now just five northern white rhinos Ceratotherium simum cottoni left on Earth.
-Three remain in the care of the Ol Pejeta Conservancy in Kenya, one lives at Dvur Kralove Zoo in the Czech Republic and one remains in the African plains exhibit at the San Diego Zoo Safari Park, a female named Nola.
+There are now just four northern white rhinos Ceratotherium simum cottoni left on Earth.
+Three remain in the care of the Ol Pejeta Conservancy in Kenya, and one remains in the African plains exhibit at the San Diego Zoo Safari Park: a female named Nola.
 While the northern white rhinos at the Safari Park were never able to successfully breed, this was most likely due to their age when they arrived at the facility.

 Intensive anti-poaching and habitat protection efforts in the wild have helped some rhinos make a comeback.
 Poaching in Indonesia has been almost eliminated, thanks to that country’s Rhino Protection Units, and Sumatran rhino population numbers are on the rise, now reaching about 100 animals.
 But there is still heavy poaching in South Africa; that country’s average loss is about one rhino per day.
 And there are fears that the Javan rhino may soon become extinct, as so few of them can be found.
 Less than 50 Javan rhinos live in a national park on Java, Indonesia, where they are protected; it is believed that there are no Javan rhinos anywhere else.